exercism/common-lisp/concepts/characters/introduction.md

 Characters can be categorized as different types: graphical, alphabetic, alpha-numeric, digit, upper-case or lower-case.
 A character can be more than one type such as an upper-case alphabetic character.
 There are predicates for each of these types: `graphic-char-p`, `alpha-char-p`, `alphanumericp`, `digit-char-p`, `upper-case-p` and `lower-case-p`.

+## Converting character case

+Some characters can be upper or lower case and can be converted between them with `char-upcase` and `char-downcase`.
+If either is called with a character that is not of the correct case (such as calling)